 Do some online learning over Christmas

 Learning is better for you than you might imagine.
 When we learn, our brains are stimulated and stimulated brains are more likely to be able to resist the problems of older age such as dementia.
 Studying an online course is also a great way to improve your overall mental health and self-esteem.
 Learning makes you interesting and learning via an online course is the perfect, flexible way to study.
 If you are interested in studying but need some help with ideas, take a look at our course menu; we have qualifications at all levels and something to suit everyone.
-To get you started we have listed 3 great ideas below:
+To get you started, we have listed some great ideas below:

 - Technology offers lots of options for hobbies with blogging and social media becoming increasingly popular.
 If you want to improve your social media skills, take a look at our Social Media Short Course, which can be studied over just 8 weeks and includes modules on Facebook, Twitter and Instagram.